MKLab-ITI/pygrank/documentation/documentation.md

 by providing more example nodes, and for fairness-aware posteriors, which aim to make node scores adhere to some fairness constraint, such as disparate impact.

-An exhaustive list of ready-to-use postprocessors can be found [here](postprocessors.md).
-After initialization with the appropriate parameters, these can be used interchangeably in the above examples.

 :warning: Fairness-aware postprocessors always require an additional **keyword** argument `sensitive=...` to be passed to their *rank* or *transform* methods.